Sue: I’m sorry, I missed the title. Tegan distracted me.

 Sue: It’s a Toclafane from The Sound of Drums.

 Of course she didn’t really say that.
-She actually said:
+What she actually said was:

 Sue: It’s one of those floaty ball things from that David Tennant episode.